KingMario/packages/README.md

 ## Development & Contribution

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3, and would be regularly updated to the latest version of Angular and other dependencies.

 ### Development server